rikbosch/PowerUp/Readme.markdown

 - Database admin, such as backing up/restoring and migrations
 - Administration of scheduled tasks, windows services

+Follow @powerupdeploy on Twitter to keep up to date with progress.

 # QuickStart

 This quick start will work on any Windows installation with Powershell and IIS 7+ installed.